 - Poetry Collections

-- Your submission should include a query letter, a synopsis (with total word count), and the first 25 pages of your manuscript.
+- Your submission should include a query letter (with total word count), and the first chapter of your manuscript.

 - Any submissions sent outside of our submission periods will be deleted without being read.